paradauz/EKF/README.md

 This is the implementation of an extended Kalman filter for the localization of the MoonRanger rover.
 It fused reading from gyroscope, aceelerometer and wheel encoders to predict the position and orientation of the rover.

 To launch type roslaunch ekf ekf.launch
-Visulization of the AHRS can be done in Rviz:
+Visulization of the AHRS can be done in Rviz: <br />
   Launch Rviz <br />
   Add two axis <br />
   Set one to "ENU" and the second one to "quat" <br />